Skip to ContentSkip to Navigation

 Advanced Programming (5 EC)

-Research Design and Project Management (5 EC)
+Research Design and Project Management (15 EC)

 Human Machine Interaction (5 EC)

-AI and Society (specialisatie)
+AI and Society (specialization)

 In this specialization, we explore how to develop and govern AI responsibly, ensuring it aligns with ethical principles, legal frameworks, and societal values.
 We will build advanced AI skills, such as machine learning and algorithm design, while tackling critical challenges like bias, fairness, transparency, and accountability.
 We focus on governance, especially within European law and global standards, and examine AI's impact on human rights, democracy, and public policy.
 By integrating engineering, computer science, ethics, law, and international relations, we prepare to navigate the complexities of AI's role in society and lead with responsibility in technology and policy.

-Cognitive Technology (specialisatie)
+Cognitive Technology (specialization)

-In this specialisation, we will look at data and cognition, with specific attention to voice technology and computer vision.
+In this specialization, we will look at data and cognition, with specific attention to voice technology and computer vision.
 We investigate how cognition is (not) like data processing and we examine human data relating to the sensory modalities of audition and vision.
 Since audition and vision are adaptive, biological mechanisms which are shaped by memory, familiarity, knowledge, and culture, we are paying attention to the intersection of data in the social science and humanities.
 We also explore technological developments dedicated to e.g. voice technology and computer vision and investigate their social impact potential and the many implications they (might) have for privacy, security, and broader innovation.

 • VWO Natuur & Techniek